 I’ve already mentioned the Virgin TV Anywhere app and its ability to stream and download recordings from the V6.
 But it’s capable of more.

 It’s safe, too: it’s all age-appropriate with no adverts or in-app purchases.
-There’s even a lock feature where kids have to answer a security question before they can exit the app.
+There’s even a lock feature where kids have to answer a security question before they can exit the app, which means you can keep the little ones away from inappropriate content.
+Unlike the TV Anywhere app, this will work on 3G/4G networks.